Skip Global navigation and goto content

 Environmental Health

-House dust is the most common indoor pollutant and is a major contributor to indoor environment problems, although the public rarely implicates it as the cause of illness.
-A speck of dust may contain fabric fibers, insulation, skin, animal dander, dust mites, bacteria, cockroach parts, mold spores, food particles and other debris.
+House dust is the most common indoor pollutant and is a major contributor to indoor environment issues.
+A speck of dust may contain fabric fibers, insulation, skin, animal dander, dust mites, bacteria, cockroach parts, mold spores, food particles, and other debris.

-It is extremely difficult for a homeowner to resolve a sooting problem without professional help.
-Resolution of these problems typically involves diagnostic tests of the house, HVAC system measurements, infrared measurements of wall insulation and air current studies
+It is extremely difficult to resolve a sooting problem without professional help.
+Resolution of these problems typically involves diagnostic tests of the house, HVAC system measurements, infrared measurements of wall insulation, and air current studies

-The United States Environmental Protection Agency (EPA) has researched the issue of air filters and duct cleaning and recommends consumers refer to the following publications before purchasing a device:
+The U.S. Environmental Protection Agency (EPA) recommends consumers refer to the following publications before purchasing a device: